Why Zoom, Teams, and Google Meet Notetakers Fall Short for Accounting Firms

 They'll dutifully include the chat about someone's dog, the weather in Devon, and last weekend's rugby match.
 But they often miss the compliance deadline or the advisory work the client actually came to discuss.

-That’s because native AI notetakers aren’t trained for accounting-specific language.
-There’s no understanding of what’s relevant, what’s regulatory, or the difference between AR & AP.
+That's because native AI notetakers aren't trained for accounting-specific language.
+There's no understanding of what's relevant, what's regulatory, or the difference between AR and AP.
+They don't separate firm actions from client actions.
+Everything gets lumped into a single list where the important stuff drowns in noise.

 Zero Visibility Across the Team